Adoption Policies & Procedures

 - The adopted dog is to be part of the adopting family for their lifetime.

 - By adopting this dog you are taking full responsibility.
-If you can no longer keep your dog, you are responsible for finding a new home for your dog and contacting us so we can assist and help out in any way that we can.
-Adopting from us you must agree that if for any reason you can’t keep your dog that you must foster the dog until we find a new foster or home.
+If you can no longer keep your dog, you must contact us immediately so we can re post your dog on our adoption sites and work on finding a new foster home or adopter.
+You must agree that if for any reason you can’t keep your dog that you must foster the dog until we find a new foster or home.
 Under no exception can you surrender your dog to a shelter or euthanize it.
 It is a $5000 fine if you abandon, neglect or take your dog to a shelter.
 If you can't keep your dog please notify us so we can re post your dog on adoption sites to look for a new foster home or adopter.
 Please post on social media, share with friends and search for a new home as well.
 Please keep in mind that if you are wanting to return your dog immediately that we will not have a spot open for your dog.
 We do not have a facility and run off of only fosters.
 You will need to keep your dog until we have found a new home or foster home for your dog to go to.
 Under certain circumstances, if you absolutely can not keep your dog, they will have to go straight to boarding in Cumming or Loganville Georgia, where you will need to bring their current vaccine records and pay upfront for the first month of boarding.
-A surrender fee and returns will be case by case circumstances.
-It is $5000 FEE IF YOU SURRENDER YOUR DOG TO A SHELTER OR ABANDON IT. ( If you wouldn't be able to keep the dog until a new foster or home is found or pay for the first month of boarding then please find another rescue to adopt from )
+It is $5000 FEE IF YOU SURRENDER YOUR DOG TO A SHELTER OR ABANDON IT. ( If you wouldn't be able to keep the dog until a new foster or home is found or pay for the first month of boarding then please find another rescue to adopt from as we are a small rescue with very few foster homes and funding. )

 - If the adopted dog is lost or stolen, the adopter is required to notify us immediately.